isomerpages/pris-test/_learn-about-corrections/Inmates Regime/COVID19 Measures.md

 *   All inmates are issued with reusable masks and are required to wear their masks when out of their cells.
 *   COVID-19 vaccination is available to all medically eligible inmates.
 *   Inmates who are unwell are referred for medical attention.
 *   Inmates who test positive for COVID-19 will be isolated from the general inmate population.
-They will be provided the necessary medical care for recovery.
-*   All close contacts will also be isolated and tested.
+They will be provided the necessary medical care for recovery and their close contacts will also be isolated and tested.
+(Ops to reconfirm)
 *   Staff will don the necessary Personal Protective Equipment when handling any COVID-19 related cases.
+(Ops to reconfirm)